kataras/build-a-better-web-together/declaration.md

 		MaxRequestBodySize int
 		// PathCorrection corrects and redirects the requested path to the registed path
 		// for example, if /home/ path is requested but no handler for this Route found,
-		// then the Router checks if /home handler exists, if yes, redirects the client to the correct path /home
+		// then the Router checks if /home handler exists, if yes,
-		// and VICE - VERSA if /home/ is registed but /home is requested then it redirects to /home/
+		// (permant)redirects the client to the correct path /home
 		//
 		// Default is true
 		PathCorrection bool